khaors/geocompr/main.md

 Another solution would be to leave the intro crs stuff in c2 (extended by when to use which CRS) and in c5 we don't have a joint vector-raster projection section but have a repojection section in the vector and raster section.
 (In the case of raster this would make perfectly sense since for reprojecting one needs all the geometric operations in section raster alignment (warp, shift, scale, aggregate, etc.).
 Maybe (not sure) a few figures would also help (conic, azimuthal projection; ellipsoids, etc.)
-We should probably mention the most widely used map projection system UTM with either the WGS84 global or local datum.
 -->

 Section \@ref(crs-intro) introduced coordinate reference systems (CRSs) and demonstrated their importance for geocomputation.